MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/configure/sms_sii_property-server-wmi-class.md

 ---
 title: "SMS_SII_Property Class"
 titleSuffix: "Configuration Manager"
-description: "In Configuration Manager, the SMS_SII_Property WMI class is an SMS Provider server class that represents a general-purpose storage object for property data that can be represented as a single integer or two strings. ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk
+description: "In Configuration Manager, the SMS_SII_Property WMI class is an SMS Provider server class that represents a general-purpose storage object for property data that can be represented as a single integer or two strings." ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk